eslint/rfcs/designs/2019-move-to-async-api/README.md

 - RFC PR: https://github.com/eslint/rfcs/pull/40
 - Authors: Toru Nagashima ([@mysticatea](https://github.com/mysticatea))

-# `LinterShell` Class Replacing `CLIEngine`
+# `ESLint` Class Replacing `CLIEngine`

 ## Summary

-This RFC adds a new class `LinterShell` that provides asynchronous API and deprecates `CLIEngine`.
+This RFC adds a new class `ESLint` that provides asynchronous API and deprecates `CLIEngine`.

 ## Motivation

 - We have functionality that cannot be supported with the current synchronous API.
 For example, ESLint verifying files in parallel.
-A move to an asynchronous API would be beneficial and a new `LinterShell` class can be created with an async API in mind from the start.
+A move to an asynchronous API would be beneficial and a new `ESLint` class can be created with an async API in mind from the start.
 - Node.js has supported [ES modules](https://nodejs.org/api/esm.html) stably since `13.2.0`.
 Because Node.js doesn't provide any way that loads ES modules synchronously from CJS, ESLint cannot load configs/plugins that are written as ES modules.
 And migrating to asynchronous API opens up doors to support those.
 - The name of `CLIEngine`, our primary API, has caused confusion in the community and is sub-optimal.
 We have a lot of issues that say "please use `CLIEngine` instead.".
-A new class, `LinterShell`, while fixing other issues, will also make our primary API more clear.
+A new class, `ESLint`, while fixing other issues, will also make our primary API more clear.

 ## Detailed Design

-### Add new `LinterShell` class
+### Add new `ESLint` class

-This RFC adds a new class `LinterShell`.
+This RFC adds a new class `ESLint`.
 It has almost the same methods as `CLIEngine`, but the return value of some methods are different.

 - [constructor()](#-constructor)
 - [lintFiles()](#-the-lintfiles-method) (rename from `executeOnFiles()`)